Top 12 Iron-Rich Foods You Should be Eating

 Heme iron is more bioavailable, meaning your body absorbs it more efficiently, while non-heme iron absorption depends on various dietary factors.
 Including a mix of both types ensures you get enough iron from your diet.

-How Much Do You Need?
+How Much Iron Do You Need Each Day?

-• Men (19-50 years): 8 mg/day
+• Men: 8 mg/day

-• Women (19-50 years): 18 mg/day
+• Women: 18 mg/day

-• Pregnant Women: 27 mg/day
+• Pregnant women: 27 mg/day

-• Breastfeeding Women: 9 mg/day
+• Breastfeeding women: 9 mg/day

-• Children and Adolescents: Varies by age
+• Children and adolescents: Requirements vary by age

-1. Spinach and Leafy Greens
+1. Spinach and Other Leafy Greens

 Dark leafy greens like spinach and Swiss chard are one of the greatest vegan sources of iron.